Back to blog

 They need a clear design system, thoughtful navigation, modular reporting, and regular pruning so the interface does not become crowded over time.

-Multiple roles, rich filters, reports, exports, live data, and integrated actions add significant planning and QA complexity.
+Multiple roles, rich filters, reports, exports, live data, and integrated actions create more states, permissions and failure paths to design and test.

 Can a dashboard be mobile-friendly too?